Mothers of Khavaran

-Mothers of Khavaran (مادران خاوران) or "Mothers and Families of Khavaran" is a group of mothers and families of the victims of the state atrocities in the 80s in Iran devoted to seeking truth and justice for the victims of mass executions carried out by authorities of the Islamic Republic starting around 1981 and peaking during the 1988 summary mass executions of political prisoners in Iranian prisons.
+Mothers of Khavaran (مادران خاوران) or "Mothers and Families of Khavaran" is a group of mothers and families of victims who suffered from state atrocities in Iran during the 1980s.
+They are dedicated to seeking truth and justice for those who were killed in mass executions carried out by the Islamic Republic, starting around 1981 and reaching their peak during the 1988 summary mass executions of political prisoners in Iranian prisons.
 The organization comprises mothers and other family members of victims.
 Despite pressure by state authorities to remain silent, the Mothers of Khavaran have worked for over thirty years to seek justice and accountability for their loved ones.

 Origins and formation

-The group has no formal structure and there is little documentation.
-The members and supporters of Mothers began coming together as a community around 1980-1981; survivors of executions would gather around graves of their loved ones, often executed in secrecy and buried in Khavaran Cemetery.
-During the 1980s, as the Islamic Republic authorities executed and buried prisoners at Khavaran, more families came together and honoured their loved ones en masse.
-Families of prisoners and victims routinely visited, exchanged information and supported each other while waiting for news or permission to visit, near prisons such as Evin or Gohardasht (Rajaieshahr) or at Khavaran.
+The members and supporters of Mothers began coming together as a community around the early 1980s.
+Survivors of executions would gather around graves of their loved ones, often executed in secrecy and buried in Khavaran Cemetery.
+As the authorities of the Islamic Republic carried out executions and buried prisoners at Khavaran, an increasing number of families united to collectively honor and remember their loved ones.

+Families of both prisoners and victims frequently gathered near facilities such as Evin and Gohardasht (Rajaeeshahr) prisons, as well as at Khavaran, where they engaged in mutual support, information exchange, and solidarity while awaiting updates or authorization for visitation.
 Through this process that 1988 they discovered increased pressure on the political prisoners.
 In response to a hunger strike by their loved ones at Gohardasht prison in objection to torture and poor conditions, Mothers stepped up their appeals and activities.
 During the massacre between July 1988 and January 1989, Mothers of Khavaran entered a new stage in its history.
 The joint efforts of Mothers in response to this development marked the beginning of their movement.

 Around 4000 prisoners were brought before a three-member body known as the ‘Death Commission’, which included the current Minister of Justice under President Hassan Rouhani and the former Minister of the Interior under President Mahmoud Ahmadinejad, Mostafa Pourmohammadi.
-Executions were carried out at the secret order of the Supreme Leader, Ayatollah Khomeini, in order to "cleanse" the prisons of members of the People’s Mojahedin Organization of Iran, referred to as Monafeq (Hypocrites), as well as leftist prisoners, referred to as Mohareb (Combatants Against God).
-Although some evidence indicates that the executions were a response to the attacks by Mojahedin against the Islamic Republic, some survivors suggest they were previously planned in 1987.
+Executions were carried out at the secret order of the Supreme Leader, Ayatollah Khomeini, in order to "cleanse" the prisons of members of the People’s Mojahedin Organization of Iran, as well as leftist prisoners.
+According to official records, the Iranian government labeled all political opponents as enemies of the state, targeting diverse groups—including liberals, nationalists, ethnic minorities, communists, Mujahedin-e Khalq, socialists, monarchists, and Baháʼís—through state-sponsored violence.
+Ayatollah Montazeri stated that the Ministry of Intelligence had been planning the executions for several years.
+This is also supported by survivors of the executions.
 A significant number of victims are assumed to be buried in mass graves in Khavaran Cemetery, referred to by state authorities as ‘doomed land’ southeast of Tehran.
 Reports indicate that the Islamic Republic authorities ordered family members of victims to refrain from holding any public events associated with mourning the loss of their loved ones.